TSNoble/aptly-s3-poc/README.md

 - Only the GitHub runner for this repository may perform deployments.
 - Only the Github runner for this repository may publish new snapshots.
 - Only the Github runner for this repository may modify the package signing key-pair.
-- Github runners may download packages provided they are permitted to assume the read-only role
+- Github runners may download packages provided they are permitted to assume the read-only role.
-- Developers may download packages provided they are a member of the read-only group
+- Developers may download packages provided they are a member of the read-only group.

 ## Developer Guide